Berny23/LD-ToyPad-Emulator/README.md

 ## Prerequisites
 * **Raspberry Pi Zero W** ($10) or similar single board computer with Network support
+  * **NOTE**: Will NOT work with Rapsberry Pi: 2, 3, 3A, 3A+, 3B, 3B+.
+These models lack the ability to become a usb gadget.
 * **USB A to micro USB A cable** that supports data transmission (e. g. your phone's charging cable)
 * 2 GB+ Micro SD card
 * Internet connection on your PC and single board computer